Priapos1004/ML101/README.md

 # ML101
-This repository is created to help people to get started with Machine Learning and give some tips&amp;tricks for programing with python
+This <ins>repository<\ins> is created to help people to get started with Machine Learning and give some tips&amp;tricks for programing with python

 **table of content:**